staind825/qa-todo-assessment/README.md

 3 Pieces of the assignment:

 1. Create a test strategy for TODO MVC
-2. Help update/create the existing Playwright tests in this repo
+2. Help update the existing Playwright tests as well as create new ones consistent with your testing strategy
-3. Find a few of the bugs we have purposely created in TODO MVC and submit bug reports for each
+3. Find a few of the bugs we have purposely created in TODO MVC and submit bug reports for each using GitHub issues on your personal repo

-## Submition Details
+## Submission Details
-1. Fork this repo into a private repo on your personal github account
+1. To keep your work private from other applicants, pull this repo and create a [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) in your personal GitHub account
-2. Add your changes to the test plan, Playwright tests, and bug reports
+2. Add your changes to the test plan, Playwright tests, and bugs reported in your Github issues
-3. Send a shareable link to Jenna of your repo.
-She will share the link with the hiring team
+3. When you are ready to share, invite nate8282, sowardskimberly, matthewstclaire, dkarter, GibbyPDQ, JasonNoonan, Nickjgniklu, and jason-amick to your repo.
+Send an email to Jenna letting her know you are ready to have your work reviewed

 ## Set up TODO MVC